-When in Rome… one visits St Peter’s; in London, Trafalgar Square.
-Red Square, too, flanked by the domes of St Basil’s and the Kremlin fortress, is one of the world’s great crossroads.
+When in Rome… one must visit St Peter’s; in London, Trafalgar Square.
+Red Square, flanked by the domes of St Basil’s and the Kremlin fortress, is another of the world’s great crossroads.

 Moscow, the engine room of the world’s largest nation, is truly a world city – and probably the world’s most expensive.
 Its history extends back to distant times when a few log huts huddled beside a sweeping bend in the Moscow River.

 So much history lingers here, not just tyrants, Tartars and czars, but the turbulent events within the lifetimes of people living today: the 1917 Revolution, Stalin’s reign of terror, the Cold War and the eventual collapse of Communism.

 The Soviet Union is dead, but in many ways Russia remains a society of closed doors.
 Orthodox church altars lie hidden behind the iconostasis, a massive ornamented screen; icons often wore bejewelled masks.
 Foreigners, required to register afresh in every city, must never go out without their documents.

 Getting around can prove challenging.
 Entrances to Metro stations are often imposing but no two alike.
 Within the subways, all signage is in Cyrillic script and often not visible from within the carriages.
 Station concourses are monuments in themselves, often finished in marble and adorned with heroic murals.

 Shopping can also be frustrating: Muscovites often line up to peer through the service hatch of a Soviet-era kiosk.
 The once-vast GUM department store on Red Square has become an elegant, sterile gallery of apparel and giftware boutiques (world’s most expensive city, remember?)